stangeorge/book-reviews/README.md

 * Family Life by Akhil Sharma
 * My Sister's Keeper by Jodi Picoult
 * The Girl with All the Gifts by M.R.
 Carey
+* While Mortals Sleep by Kurt Vonnegut
+* The Shell Collector: Stories by Anthony Doerr (Awesome)
+* Five by Ursula Archer
+* The Strange Library by Haruki Murakami

 ---